matty-r/urChat/README.md

 Usage
 ======
-Ensure you've got Java 17 available on your system, download and run the latest JAR release.
+Ensure you've got Java 17 available on your system, download and run the latest JAR release (https://github.com/matty-r/urChat/releases).
 If you'd like to try out the Theme functionality, create a 'themes' directory next to the urChat.jar and download the FlatLAF.jar release and place within that directory.
 The theme can be selected under the client options page.

 Screenshots
 ======